gsauthof/playbook/README.md

   suitable for system administration tasks (think: repairing a broken system, rescuing data, initiating installations, diagnosing network issues, ...).
 Uses [`virt-builder`][virt].
+  See also `fedora/workstation` for an alternative way to generate a rescue stick.

 - `fedora/btrfs-raid1-server` - [Kickstart][ks] configuration suitable
   for server usage.
 Root filesystem is created as Btrfs RAID1.